bmgoncalves/JSE.Estetitca/README.md

 # 💫 About this project:

-It's complete application that I created for my wife's company:
+It's complete application that I created for a beauty company:
 <ul>
 <li>
   Main Page